ecarracedo/python/webscraping/Web Scraping - RNAV/README_EN.md

 ### [1.1.0] - 2024-03-21
 #### Added
-- Interactive menu with all Argentine provinces
+- Interactive menu with all provinces of Argentina
-- Option to run the script again with another province
+- Option to rerun the script with another province
-- Improved error handling in province selection
+- Better error handling when selecting provinces

 ### [1.0.0] - 2024-03-20
 #### Added
-- Initial scraper version
+- Initial version of the scraper
-- Travel agency data extraction
+- Data extraction from travel agencies
-- CSV and Excel file saving
+- Saving in CSV and Excel format
 - Automatic handling of pop-up modals